mokka/docs/principles/zen.md

 - If it is hard to explain, it is not a good idea;
 - A compiler error is better than a compiler warning;
 - Readability counts;
-- Decisions should be made, based upon tests.
+- Decisions should be made, based upon tests;
+- Readability is more important than writability.